From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Resource limits cap CPU and memory per agent: 8 CPU cores and 12 GB RAM by default (configurable per workspace).
 Prevents runaway agents from melting your infrastructure.

 The result: a security model that enterprise teams actually need.
-When your engineers are coordinating agents instead of writing code directly, you must guarantee agents can't interfere with each other or access what they shouldn't.
+When your engineers are orchestrating agents instead of writing code directly, you must guarantee agents can't interfere with each other or access what they shouldn't.
+Twelve leashes, twelve sandboxes.
+No exceptions.

 Agent Teams & Parallel Coordination

-Once agents are isolated, the next problem emerges: how do you coordinate multiple agents on the same task?
+Once agents are isolated, the next problem is coordination.
+How do multiple agents work on the same task without stepping on each other?

-Enter Claude Code's Agent Teams capability.
-This is native to the Claude Agent SDK—a lead agent spawns multiple subagents concurrently, each working on distinct subtasks in parallel, then synthesizes the results.
+Claude Code's Agent Teams capability -- native to the Claude Agent SDK -- makes this possible.
+A lead agent spawns multiple subagents concurrently, each working on distinct subtasks in parallel, then synthesizes the results.

 - Subagent 1: Design and implement the API endpoint